code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 ### I18n
 By default, this tutorial is in English.
 The strings live at i18n/oceans.json and should not be moved without corresponding changes to the I18n pipeline in `code-dot-org`.
 Translations can be passed into the app using the `i18n` param.
 If any translations are missing, the English string will be used as a default.
 This also means that adding a new string is safe and does not require any further steps.

+### Machine Learning algorithms
+We currently have support for two machine learning algorithms: k nearest neighbor (KNN) and support vector machine (SVM).
+We also have a mobilenet model that is saved at `src/oceans/model.json` (it's saved here to avoid a call to googleapis.com).